Ted Kennedy (ice hockey): "Strongest team ever"

 The 1947–48 season brought Max Bentley to Toronto from Chicago in what has been called the biggest trade in NHL history as the Leafs gave up five regular players for the league's scoring leader.
 Evincing the depth of the team at centre, Bentley played on the team's third line, behind Apps and Kennedy.
 Decades later, Hap Day argued that this team was the strongest NHL team ever and The Globe and Mail reporter Dick Beddoes also stirred up controversy by saying Wayne Gretzky would have been relegated to the fourth line on this Leaf team.

 The Leafs finished in first place at the end of the regular season.
-Kennedy had finished the regular season third in points on the team behind the other two star centers Apps and Bentley, but it was Kennedy who was to dominate the playoffs.
+Kennedy had finished the regular season third in points on the team behind the other two star centres Apps and Bentley, but it was Kennedy who was to dominate the playoffs.
 In the first round Toronto played Boston and eliminated the Bruins in five games.
 Kennedy set up the tying goal which led to an overtime win in game 1 and scored four times in the second game.
 But it was in the fifth and deciding for which he received greatest praise for his fore-checking tenacity and clutch goalscoring.
 First, with Toronto down 2–1 and the Bruins having the better of the play, he out-fought two Boston players for possession to get the puck to Bentley who in turn set up Lynn for the tying goal.
 Then later, Kennedy was carrying the puck into the Boston end.
 He passed to Meeker, who returned the pass, Kennedy faked once, moved in front of the net, forced goaltender Brimseck to go down, then lifted the puck over him.
-In the finals, Toronto swept Montreal in four straight games to win the Stanley Cup.
+In the Cup Finals, Toronto swept Montreal in four straight games to win the Stanley Cup.
 Kennedy scored twice in the Cup-winning game and finished leading all players in the playoffs in points with eight goals and five assists and he was also not given a single penalty in the entire playoffs.
 His checking and work in the corners has been credited as critical to the victory.